1 Corinthians

 The sin of bigotry

 On one occasion when Jesus was with his disciples, he came upon a person casting out demons in "Christ's name".
-He was not one of Jesus' team and so the disciples asked Jesus if they should forbid him.
+This person was not one of Jesus' team and so the disciples asked Jesus if they should forbid him.
 Jesus' answer was simple, "whoever is not against us is for us", Mk.9:38-41.

 Our selection may be denominational.
 Our denomination has the truth and everyone else is wrong.
-Sadly today we still get denominational bigotry entering into the Christian family, as if God is limited to working through only one particular Christian group.
+Sadly today we still get denominational bigotry entering into the Christian family, as if God is limited to working through only one particular Christian institution.

 Discussion